Declare Independence From Industrial Gateway Hardware Vendors

 Choosing Industrial Gateway Software

 The most important part of choosing industrial IoT gateway software is to ensure you have the choice in the first place.
 The bottom line?
 Don’t pick industrial gateways from vendors who don’t let you run your own applications for controlling the hardware.
 Never cross the streams.
 There are fantastic hardware vendors out there.
-There’s no reason to choose one that locks you into their iot gateway software.
-Choose a path that gives you the freedom to choose the best software providing a complete solution running on the right hardware.
-Choose a path for your development team to support a single application across hardware from many vendors.
+There’s no reason to choose one that locks you into their IoT gateway software solution.
+Choose a system that gives you the freedom to choose the best software providing a complete solution for your applications running on the right hardware.
+Choose a solution for your development team to support a single application across hardware from many vendors.

 GearBox IoT Gateway Software for Industrial OEMs

 Most importantly, GearBox provides gateway hardware independence.
-Choose the right gateway hardware for each product line and operating environment.
+Choose the right gateway hardware for your applications including each product line and operating environment.
 Your engineering team has a single, common toolset across all your product lines.
 This is how you maintain industry leadership in a connected world.

 Welcome to the revolution.